SoftwareAG/c8y-releasenotes/content/release-10-15-0/announcements-10-15-0.md

 By default, microservices using the deprecated API version 1 still work in version 10.15.
 But the behavior is configurable per Cumulocity IoT environment (see *Operational procedures* in the *Cumulocity IoT Core - Operations guide*), and it might happen, depending on the configuration of this environment, that your microservice using the deprecated API version 1 will no longer work.

+#### Not implemented

+##### Improved security for OAI-Secure users

+In [release 10.14](/release-10-14-0/announcements-10-14-0) we announced a planned change, that when an administrator changes permissions inside a role, users who have this specific role assigned and use OAI-Secure will be logged out.

+Such a forced log out is no longer needed and will not be implemented, as permission changes are immediately reflected on the active user sessions.
+Session invalidation on permission changes is not required any more.

 ### SDK changes